 Gear Selection issues

 Gear selections are completely different issues to the bearing issues, and are not related in any way.

 If these repairs are carried out at the same time as any of the above repairs, no extra labour costs will be charged.

-We have put together a repair kit for 3rd and 4th gear selection issues.
+- £399/ additional £120 at the time of gearbox repair – For 3rd and 4th gear selection issues.
 This consists of new genuine 3rd gear, 4th gears, and hub.
 Sometimes it may also be required for us to replace the selector fork (£50).

 - £380/ additional £100 at the time of gearbox repair – For 2nd Gear selection issues we replace the 2nd gear and hub, again with genuine parts

-6th gear ratio change – £90 (£150 If ECU cruise control programming required)
+6th gear ratio change – £90-£120 (+£80 If ECU cruise control programming required) Please enquire

 Gearset ratio change – (please enquire)

-Gearbox oil breather – From £130
+Gearbox oil breather – (please enquire)

 The 6-Speed M32 / M20 Gearbox is fitted in the following models (some may not be listed)